FabioKido/my-portfolio/README.md

 # My Portfolio - 2020

-Codigo desenvolvido com o intuito de me apresentar profissionalmente
+Code developed in order to present myself professionally

-Linguagem utilizada: Javascript
+Language used: Javascript

-Tecnologia: ReactJs
+Technology: ReactJs

-Principais bibliotecas: Axios, entre outras ...
+Main libraries: Axios, and others ...

-Conteúdo: Application Front End made in Javascript and Api of github
+Content: Application Front End made in Javascript and Api of github